The Japanese Secret to a Long & Happy Life

 What is Ikigai?

 It tells the story of how the authors travelled around Japan interviewing centenarians about their lifestyle.
 In an effort to establish some guidelines on how to live healthier, happier lives.
 They captured the thoughts of the centenarians about living to 100 years and more.
 The focus of the book is a Japanese island called Okinawa.
-On this island you will find 24.55 people over the age of 100 for every 100,000 inhabitants.
+Because on this island you will find 24.55 people over the age of 100 for every 100,000 inhabitants.
 Which is significantly greater than the global average.
-In addition, there are 4 others areas in the world that have higher numbers than average of centenarians too and these are:
+And there are 4 others areas in the world that have higher numbers than average of centenarians too and these are:

 - Sardinia, Italy– where locals typically consume plenty of vegetables and 1 or 2 glasses of wine a day 🙂